MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_3_null_models.rst

 hypothesis testing: spin permutations and Moran spectral randomization.

 .. note::
-    When using either approach to compare gradients to non-gradient markers, we recommend randomizing the non-gradient markers as these randomizations need not maintain the statistical independence between gradients.
+    When using these approaches to compare gradients to non-gradient markers, we recommend randomizing the non-gradient markers as these randomizations need not maintain the statistical independence between gradients.